nhsx/nhsx-internship-projects/content/overview.md

 - to provide a statement of current PhD supervisor support stating that the student is able to conduct this work alongside their study or that the student will take a break from their current funding whilst conducting this work

 ### Timelines
+Please note all timelines for 2024 have been pushed back by up to 2 months.

 **Applications Open** - Early October